 Ransomware accounts for part of 10% of all breaches and has doubled in frequency in 2021, according to the 2021 Verizon Data Breach Investigations Report.
 However, it is not just the unprecedented increase in these sorts of attacks, but just how many organizations are being affected by them.
-IDC’s 2021 Ransomware Study found that 37% of global organizations has said they had fallen victim to some form of ransomware attack in 2021.
+IDC’s 2021 Ransomware Study found that 37% of global organisations have said they had fallen victim to some form of ransomware attack in 2021.
 The results of an attack can be devastating with the average total cost of a ransomware breach across all industries and sizes of businesses was $4.24 million, according to IBM.

-The Challenges of Cybersecurity
+The Challenges of Cyber security

-The impact of cybersecurity attacks can vary hugely from loss of productivity of one user to outage of an entire organizations for weeks.
+The impact of cybersecurity attacks can vary hugely from the loss of productivity of one user to the outage of entire organisations for weeks.
 It is not just the disruption to the business and operations side of organizations, but the associated financial loss.
 Downtimes can be incredibly expensive and the longer it takes to identify a data breach, the higher the financial impact.
 Loss of data is also a major concern, particularly if customer data is also compromised as this can lead to a loss of trust.

 Although legacy antivirus tools have served us well in the past, for many organizations nowadays antivirus alone does not offer enough protection.
-One of the reasons is because antivirus tools work with known malware, however, nowadays we are dealing with a lot of unknown or new malware, which would not be picked up by just antivirus.
+One of the reasons is that antivirus tools work with known malware, however, nowadays we are dealing with a lot of unknown or new malware, which would not be picked up by just antivirus.
 Antivirus cannot detect zero-day malware attacks, or stop phishing attacks that are often used in ransomware.
-If an attack occurs, then it is also not possible to rollback systems to an earlier uncorrupted state.
+If an attack occurs, then it is also not possible to roll back systems to an earlier uncorrupted state.

-How can companies better prepare for cybersecurity attacks?
+How can companies better prepare for cyber security attacks?

-Businesses who are concerned about the security, whether it is a concern about being targeted for a ransomware or zero-day malware attack or they cannot afford damage to their brand or customer base following a breach need to ensure they have the right protection for their business.
+Businesses who are concerned about cyber security, whether it is a concern about being targeted for ransomware or zero-day malware attack or they cannot afford damage to their brand or customer base following a breach need to ensure they have the right protection for their business.
 Many businesses have an international workforce or people working from home which presents further security challenges.

 These next-generation security solutions advanced AI to detect traffic that looks suspicious and deal with any anomalies appropriately.